bkhalidcpp/MyFirstRepo/README.md

 # MyFirstRepo
-It is only for explorr
+It is only for exploer.